christyson/CI_CD_DAST/README.md

 To create your Veracode ID/Secret Key you can look for instructions here: https://help.veracode.com/r/c_api_credentials3 To find your gateway_id and endpoint_id you can look for instructions here: https://help.veracode.com/r/t_dynamic_ISM

+Note: it appears you need security lead to launch dynamic scans using this script.

 Note: more examples to come later